Akbar Hashemi Rafsanjani: Early life and education

-Rafsanjani was born on 25 August 1934 in the village of Bahreman near the city of Rafsanjan in Kerman Province, to a wealthy family of pistachio farmers.
+Rafsanjani was born on 25 August 1934 in the village of Bahraman near the city of Rafsanjan in Kerman Province, to a wealthy family of pistachio farmers.
 He had seven siblings.
 His father, Mirza Ali Hashemi Behramani, was a pistachio merchant, one of Kerman's famous businessmen.
 His mother, Hajie Khanom Mahbibi Hashemi, died at the age of 90 on 21 December 1995.
 One of his brothers, Mohammad Hashemi, is the former director of IRIB.
 From childhood onward Rafsanjani did not see himself as a peasant, according to family members.

 He left at the age of 14 to study theology in Qom.
 There he became acquainted with the ideas of Ayatollah Ruhollah Khomeini, the most senior dissident cleric who later became the founder of the Islamic Republic, on the political rule of the clergy.
 He studied theology.
 His other teachers were Seyyed Hossein Borujerdi, Mohammad-Reza Golpaygani, Mohammad Kazem Shariatmadari, Abdul-Karim Ha'eri Yazdi, Shahab al-Din Mar'ashi Najafi, Nematollah Salehi Najafabadi, Muhammad Husayn Tabataba'i, and Hussein-Ali Montazeri.

 Political career

 Pre-Revolution struggles

 When he was studying at Qom Seminary, he became interested in politics under Ruhollah Khomeini.
 He was one of the opposers of Mohammad Reza Shah's White Revolution and accompanied Khomeini.
 With Khomeini's exile, Hashemi's role in the fight against the Shah and representing Khomeini in the country was highlighted.
 This opposition eventually led to his arrest and imprisonment.
 He was arrested 7 times from 1960 until 1979 and was in jail for four years and 5 months in total due to his clandestine activities against the Pahlavi regime.
-Despite the anti-Western attitude of revolutionaries, he had traveled to 20 states of the United States.
 Khomeini made him the financial manager of the revolutionary struggle as well as the bridge with other revolutionary groups.

 Among the groups that had a deep bond with Hashemi, was the Islamic Coalition Party, which is known as responsible for the assassination of former Prime Minister Hassan Ali Mansur.
 This communication was another reason for his arrest.
 In prison, he found the opportunity to become familiar with other groups opposed to the Shah.

+In the mid-1970s, Rafsanjani travelled to various countries to evaluate the position of anti-Shah resistance groups abroad, including the United States, where his brother Mohammad Hashemi Rafsanjani was studying.
+Rafsanjani travelled across sixteen states during his two-week stay, where his brother showed him locations such as Hollywood, the Statue of Liberty, and Yosemite National Park.
+According to Rafsanjani's brother, a bear broke into their car at Yosemite after they ignored a sign warning visitors not to keep food in their car.
+Rafsanjani had previously been to the West, visiting several European countries with his wife and children.
+He made a habit of taking notes about these developed countries to study their living conditions, industry, and resources, in a desire to replicate the same prosperity in his home country.
+Upon his return to Iran, Rafsanjani was arrested by SAVAK and remained in prison until the victory of the Iranian revolution.